Bitclassic

 Phoney Exchanges

 I’ve seen many fake exchanges pop up in the cointrade.es crypto world.
 These sites look real, promising big returns to trick you into sending them your money or sharing your private keys.
-I always double-check the exchange’s URL and look for reviews from other users before I trust it with my cryptocurrency.
+I always double-check the exchange’s URL and look for feedbacks from other users before I trust it with my cryptocurrency.

 One time, a friend almost fell for an exchange that offered incredibly low fees and high profits.
 Luckily, he realised something was off when he couldn’t find any information about the company outside their own website.